iwamot/docker-phd-ja/README.md

 # Edit PHP scripts
 vim admin/*

-# Edit bash scripts
+# Edit shell scripts
 vim scripts/*

-# Use bash in the container, if necessary
+# Use shell in the container, if necessary
-make bash
+make sh

 # Stop the container
 make stop